South:

 before reopening as a plush art house.

-Arguably the best cinema in New York; it's
+Arguably the best cinema in New York, it sadly closed

 145: White Rabbit, an Asian/Spanish tapas